How product configurators are changing the B2B sales landscape and why speed is the key to success

 Fewer manual corrections in the pricing process

-When your team talks about how customers configure, instead of complaining about where an email got stuck, you have reached the turning point.
+If your team talks about how customers configure, instead of complaining about where an email got stuck, you have reached the turning point.

-Risks and How to Neutralize Them
+Risks and how to neutralize them

-Data Chaos
+Data chaos

-Risk: Inconsistent prices, contradictory product information
+Risk: inconsistent prices, conflicting product information

-Fear of Sales Cannibalization
+Fear of sales cannibalization

 With the right preparation, these risks can be effectively minimized.

-Strategic Foundation
+Strategic foundation

-Define target image and use cases
+Define target vision and use cases

 Set measurable KPIs